5/23/2025

 speaker

-Thank you Harry and good morning to all.
+Thank you, Harry, and good morning to all.
 Year 2025 commenced positively for Imperial Petroleum.
-Q125 was yet another profitable quarter, significantly improved compared to the fourth quarter of 2024.
-As our revenue generation increased by 22 percent while our earning income by 190 percent.
+Q1 2025 was yet another profitable quarter, significantly improved compared to the fourth quarter of 2024, as our revenue generation increased by 22%, while our income by 190%.
 Within Q125, we witnessed improved performance from most of our product anchors, plus we did add the product anchor cleaning period in January 2025.
 As discussed, market in the first quarter of 2025 was eventful in terms of geopolitics, sanctions, and trade disruptions.
-The quarter commenced at a low pace but gradually gained a full momentum.
-Looking at our income statement for Q125 on slide 8, revenues came in at $32.1 million in Q125, marking a 22 percent decline compared to revenues generated the same period of 2024.
+The quarter commenced at a low pace, but gradually gained a meaningful momentum.
+Looking at our income statement for Q125 on slide 8, revenues came in at 32.1 million in Q125, marking a 22% decline compared to revenues generated the same period of 2024.
 This decline stems from lower market rates.
-Indicatively, we mentioned that during Q124, average spot rates for product and Swiss max tankers were 25 percent and 24 percent higher than average rates in Q125.
-Moreover, during Q125, revenue generation was not evenly apportioned across the period, as about 55 percent of revenues were generated within March when market gained momentum.
-Voyage costs amounted to $10.5 million, $3.1 million lower when compared to Q124.
-This decrease in voyage expenses attributed to increased time charter activity, leading to a spot days by 16 percent and thus decreased banker consumption and lower port expenses.
-Running costs amounted to $7 million, increased by $1.1 million due to the increase of our fleet by an average of two vessels between the two periods.
-EBITDA for the first quarter of 2025 came in at $14.7 million, while net income at $11.3 million corresponding to a basic earnings per share of $0.32.
-Moving on to slide 9, let us take a look at our balance sheet for the three months of 2025.
-We enjoy a hefty cap space of close to $227 million and a debt-free balance sheet.
-Within this quarter, we managed to increase our available cash by 10 percent, while we marked a 9 percent increase in fleet book value as a result of our fleet expansion.
-Proceeding to slide 10, we provide the summary of our liquidity, profitability, and market considerations going forward.
-Our strong liquidity is undisputed, both in terms of cash and on our balance sheet and solid operating cash flow generation.
+Indicatively, we mentioned that during Q124, average export rates for product and Swissmax tankers were 25% and 24% higher than average rates in Q125.
+Moreover, during Q125, revenue generation was not evenly apportioned across the period, as about 55% of revenues were generated within March when market gained momentum.
+Voyage costs amounted to 10.5 million, 3.1 million lower when compared to Q124.
+This decrease in voyage expenses attributed to increased time charter activity leading to a decline in spot days by 16% and thus decreased banker consumption and lower port expenses.
+Running costs amounted to 7 million, increased by 1.1 million due to the increase of our fleet by an average of two vessels between the two periods.
+EBITDA for the first quarter of 25 came in at 14.7 million, while net income at 11.3 million, corresponding to a basic earnings per share of 32 cents.
+Moving on to slide 9, let us take a look at our balance sheet for the three months of 25.
+We enjoy a hefty cash base of close to 227 million and a debt-free balance sheet.
+Within this quarter, we managed to increase our available cash by 10%, while we marked a 9% increase in fleet book value as a result of our fleet expansion.
+Proceeding to slide 10, we provide a summary of our liquidity, profitability, and markets considerations going forward.
+Our strong liquidity is undisputed, both in terms of cash on our balance sheet and solid operating cash flow generation.
 Our available cash have been smartly utilized to assist income from non-core operations.
-In a single quarter, we generated $2.2 million of income from time deposits.
-Our daily TC earnings per fleet voyage day stand in the order of $20,500 per day, while daily cash flow break even per vessel is in the order of $9,000.
+In a single quarter, we generated 2.2 million of income from time deposits.
+Our daily TC earnings per fleet voyage day stand in the order of 20,500 per day, while daily cash flow break-even per vessel is in the order of 9,000.
 Given that Imperial Petroleum is a debt-free company, it is evident that there is plenty of room for profit generation.
-In terms of market consideration, a focal point is the duration and steps pertaining to trade war, as well as OPEC plus further output increases, if any.
-Concluding our presentation with slide 11, we summarize yet once more our company's strong points, placing emphasis that we operate a quality-built fleet of tankers and drive-back vessels and have managed to demonstrate recurring profitability since the fourth quarter of 2021.
-At this stage, our CO, Mr. Harry Vafias, will summarize our concluding remarks for the period examined.
+In terms of market consideration, a focal point is the duration and next steps pertaining to the trade war, as well as OPEC+, further output increases, if any.
+Concluding our presentation with slide 11, we summarize yet once more our company's strong points, placing emphasis that we operate a quality-beat fleet of tankers and drive-back vessels and have managed to demonstrate recurring profitability since the fourth quarter of 2021.
+At this stage, our CEO, Mr. Hari Vafias, will summarize our concluding remarks for the period examined.

 speaker